 5. Malt and Cocoa-Based Milk

-Fresh N Lean has published a study that recommends cocoa-based milk and fortified malt to increase vitamin B12, B2, red cell folate, and body weight in children.
+A study has been published recommending cocoa-based milk and fortified malt to increase vitamin B12, B2, red blood cell folate, and body weight in children.
 Infants of vegetarian or vegan mothers will get the necessary amount of vitamin 12 from breast milk in the first 6 months.
 However, once they stop breastfeeding, they can fill their nutrient gap will soymilk fortified with B12 and calcium, according to studies.

 6. Supplements